quasifu/quantic-test-course/README.md

          Time:        2.715 s, estimated 3 s
          Ran all test suites.

-### To run End User Acceptance tests
+## VII.
+Running End-User Acceptance Tests

-1. Run Cypress from the `frontend` folder
+1. Run Cypress from the `frontend` folder.

         node_modules/.bin/cypress run

 2. Verify that the tests were run.
-You should see something like..
+You should see something like

         ==============================================
         (Run Starting)